JacobFV/ighai/notes/outline.md

 ## The architecture of experience
 1. **Its essence: existance**
+    1. "Existance preceeds essence"
-    1. "We must begin with existance for without it, no other ... can occur"
+    2. "We must begin with existance for without it, no other ... can occur"
         1. And this is as it should be, for only by recognizing the innate, intrinsic, unique identity of each agent can we expect to build a framework that confers such value to others
         2. Present existance taken as tautological
             1. Past and future not exactly so